With so many things to do and see in Spain‘s capital, planning a trip of 2 days in Madrid can be challenging.

 BREAKFAST – MALASAÑA NEIGHBORHOOD

-Malasaña is the hipster neighborhood of street art, trendy cafes, and concept stores that many tourists don’t bother to explore.
-So do yourself a favor and kickstart your morning in one of Malasaña’s many stylish and irresistible cafes like Ojala or HanSo Cafe.
+So do yourself a favor and kickstart your morning in one of Malasaña’s many stylish and irresistible cafes like Ojala, Toma Cafe, or HanSo Cafe.

 CONTINUE TO EXPLORE MALASAÑA

-After you have your amazing breakfast, wander the streets of this colorful neighborhood, and you’ll fall in love with it in a second.
+After having your amazing breakfast, wander the streets of this colorful neighborhood, and you’ll fall in love with it in a heartbeat.
 Some of the streets and squares I recommend exploring:

 - Calle del Pez